FredericHeem/starhackit/server/README.md

 Beside creating an account with username and password, this starter kit supports social authentication such as Facebook, Google, Twitter etc ...

-[passportjs](http://passportjs.org/) has more than 300 different strategy to choose from.
+[passportjs](http://passportjs.org/) has more than 300 different strategies to choose from.

 Example of configuration for the Facebook authentication: